andreazialcita/Introduction-to-AI/README.md

 <h2>Description</h2>

-This project was a pairwork, done as as part of a coursework requirement for my junior-year introductory Artificial Intelligence class.
+This project was a pairwork, done as part of a coursework requirement for my junior-year introductory Artificial Intelligence class.
 It implements a solution to the classic 8-puzzle problem.
 The task was to demonstrate state-space search for solving the puzzle from different initial configurations.

 Two search strategies were implemented: Breadth-First Search (BFS) and Greedy Best-First Search.
 The program builds the search tree, explores all possible **states, and traces a path from the initial configuration to the goal state.